2014–15 Western Kentucky Lady Toppers basketball team

-The 2014–15 WKU Lady Toppers basketball team represents Western Kentucky University during the 2014–15 NCAA Division I women's basketball season.
+The 2014–15 WKU Lady Toppers basketball team represented Western Kentucky University during the 2014–15 NCAA Division I women's basketball season.
 The Lady Toppers were led by second year head coach Michelle Clark-Heard.
-They play their home games at E. A. Diddle Arena and were first year members of Conference USA.
+They played their home games at E. A. Diddle Arena and were first year members of Conference USA.
 They finished the season 30–5, 16–2 in C-USA play to win the Conference USA regular season and also won the Conference USA Tournament.
-They received an automatic bid to the NCAA women's basketball tournament where they were defeated by Texas in the first round.
+They received an automatic bid to the NCAA women's basketball tournament, where they were defeated by Texas in the first round.